 In September 2014, the Government introduced ‘Universal Free School Meals’ for all children in Reception, Year 1 and Year 2.
 This is different to Pupil Premium funding and does not enable the school to receive any additional funds to use for the child across the curriculum.
 It is important that parents/carers of eligible children in these year groups still apply (through completing a very short form!) for free school meals if they think that they may be eligible.

 If you would like to find out more about whether your child may be eligible for Pupil Premium funding, please ask in the school office.
+The school can apply on your behalf and would require your National Insurance number and your date of birth.

 How we use the funding